amatsuda/gem-src/README.md

     % git clone https://github.com/amatsuda/gem-src.git "$(rbenv root)/plugins/gem-src"

 then you get gem-src enabled for all `gem` and `bundle` commands invoked through rbenv.

+### :star2: As a Bundler plugin (experimental, but also recommended)

+gem-src is a bundler plugin that can be installed via bundler plugin install command:

+    % bundler plugin install gem-src

+### As a Rubygem

+gem-src is a gem plugin that can be installed via gem install command:

+    % gem install gem-src

 ## Configuration